Legislative Assembly of Tonga: History

 A Legislative Assembly providing for representation of nobles and commoners was established in 1862 by King George Tupou I. This body met every four years and was continued in the 1875 Constitution.

 Originally the Legislative Assembly consisted of all holders of noble titles, an equal number of people's representatives, the governors for Haʻapai and Vavaʻu, and at least four Cabinet Ministers chosen by the monarch.
 An increase in the number of nobles from twenty to thirty saw the Assembly grow to 70 members.
 Amendments in 1914 saw a reduction in the size of the Assembly and annual sittings.
 The principle of equal representation of nobles and commoners was retained.

 In April 2010 the Legislative Assembly enacted a package of political reforms, increasing the number of people's representatives from nine to seventeen, with ten seats for Tongatapu, three for Vavaʻu, two for Haʻapai and one each for Niuas and ʻEua.

 The 100-year-old Tongan Parliament House was destroyed by Cyclone Gita, a Category 4 tropical cyclone that passed through the nation on 12 and 13 February 2018.
 Parliament subsequently moved to the Tongan National Centre complex in Tofoa.
 In November 2021 the Tongan government announced that a new parliament building would be constructed on Nukuʻalofa's waterfront.

 Electoral system

-The assembly has 26 members in which 17 members are elected by the people for 5-year term in single-seat constituencies via the single non-transferable vote system.
-There are 9 members elected by the 33 hereditary nobles of Tonga.
+The assembly has 26 members, in which 17 members are elected by the people for 5-year term in single-seat constituencies via the single non-transferable vote system.
+The other 9 members are elected by the 33 hereditary nobles of Tonga.